-High school GPAs (HSGPAs) are often perceived to represent inconsistent levels of readiness for college across high schools, whereas test scores (e.g., ACT scores) are seen as comparable.
+High school GPAs (HSGPAs) are often perceived to represent inconsistent levels of readiness for college across high schools, while test scores (e.g., ACT scores) are seen as comparable.
 This study tests those assumptions, examining variation across high schools of both HSGPAs and ACT scores as measures of academic readiness for college.
-We found students with the same HSGPA or the same ACT score graduate at very different rates based on which high school they attended.
-Yet, the relationship of HSGPAs with college graduation is strong and consistent and larger than school effects.
-In contrast, the relationship of ACT scores with college graduation is weak and smaller than high school effects, and the slope of the relationship varies by high school.
+We find students with the same HSGPA or the same ACT score graduate at very different rates based on which high school they attended.
+Yet, the relationship of HSGPAs with college graduation is strong and consistent, and larger than school effects.
+In contrast, the relationship of ACT scores with college graduation is weak, smaller than high school effects, and the slope of the relationship varies by high school.

-Keywords: achievement; hierarchical linear modeling; high schools; indicators/information services; postsecondary education igh school course grades are critical indicators of academic performance for students, educators, and institutions of higher education.
+High school course grades are critical indicators of academic performance for students, educators, and institutions of higher education.
 Yet, standardized test scores are often seen as more reliable and objective indicators of academic preparation than students' grades because all students are judged based on the same tasks under the same conditions.
 All states use standardized tests to judge students' progress toward college readiness goals, with 45 states using ACT or SAT scores (Nayar, 2015).
-The use of standardized test scores to monitor students' college readiness is recommended clearly in the What Works Clearinghouse practice guide on how to prepare students for college, whereas HSGPAs are discussed as one piece of performance data to consider, along with curriculum and assessments (Tierney et al., 2009).
+The use of standardized test scores to monitor students' college readiness is recommended clearly in the What Works Clearinghouse Practice Guide on how to prepare students for college, while HSGPAs are discussed as one piece of performance data to consider, along with curriculum and assessments (Tierney, Bailey, Constantine, Finkelstein, & Hurd, 2009).
 A key assumption behind the emphasis on test scores in policy and practice is that college entrance exams are strong and consistent measures of readiness.
-Yet, the emphasis on test scores over grades in policy and practice recommendations stands in contrast to research showing high school grade point averages (HSGPAs) are stronger predictors than test scores of college outcomes (Bowen et al., 2009; Geiser & Santelices, 2007; Hiss & Franks, 2014; Kobrin et al., 2008).
+Yet, the emphasis on test scores over grades in policy and practice recommendations stands in contrast to research showing high school grade point averages (HSGPAs) are stronger predictors than test scores of college outcomes (Bowen, Chingos, & McPherson, 2009; Geiser & Santelices, 2007; Hiss & Franks, 2014; Kobrin, Patterson, Shaw, Mattern, & Barbuti, 2008).

-In this study, we directly addressed questions about the variability in HSGPAs across high schools as predictors of college readiness, examining whether students with the same HSGPAs are systematically more likely to graduate college if they came from particular high schools and whether the slope of the relationship differs by high school.
-We then conducted the same tests with ACT scores; they are generally assumed to be equivalent, but we are not aware of any published evidence that this is the case.
-We also discerned the extent to which there are high school effects on college graduation that are not captured in either students' HSGPAs or ACT scores.
+In this study, we directly address questions about the variability in HSGPAs across high schools as predictors of college readiness, examining whether students with the same HSGPAs are systematically more likely to graduate college if they came from particular high schools, and whether the slope of the relationship differs by high school.
+We then conduct the same tests with ACT scores; they are generally assumed to be equivalent but we are not aware of any published evidence that this is the case.
+We also discern the extent to which there are high school effects on college graduation that are not captured in either students' HSGPAs or ACT scores.

-Prior Literature on the Reliability of Course Grades Across Schools and Validity of Tests
+Prior Literature on the Reliability of Course Grades across Schools and Validity of Tests